Photo by Jan Kopřiva on Unsplash

 Using oil as a lubricant is highly debated and rarely researched.

-On one hand, we have the benefits it’s slippery, convenient, long-lasting, silicone-safe, and water-proof.
+On one hand, we have the benefits: it’s slippery, convenient, long-lasting, silicone-safe, and water-proof.

-On the other hand, there are the negatives; Oil degrades latex, rubber & PVC, which makes it NOT SAFE TO USE WITH condoms, PVC, TPE, or TPR toys; It can clog pores, which may lead to infection; and the excess oil build-up may create a breeding ground for yeast, so it’s not recommended for vaginal play.
+Oil degrades latex, rubber & PVC, which makes it NOT SAFE TO USE WITH condoms, PVC, TPE, or TPR toys.
+It can clog pores, which may lead to infection.
+And, the excess oil build-up may create a breeding ground for yeast, so it’s not recommended for vaginal play.7

-Oil tends to be risky because it easily collects bacteria.
 It’s recommended to use it with caution and to listen to your body.
 Not everyone will have an issue with it, and the research is limited.

 Hybrid Lubes